 Recent analyses of high school graduation rates using the uniform measure suggest that graduation rates have been increasing even faster since 2010, rising another six percentage points overall between the 2010-11 and 2016-17 school years (Gewertz, 2019).
 Moreover, the rate of increase was nearly double the average for black students (11 percentage points) and was larger for Hispanics (9 percentage points) and low-income students (8 percentage points) as well.
 Does this imply that these students are now attaining the skills required to satisfy high school graduation requirements?
 When a measure that has been relatively stable through decades of economic, social and education changes and reforms abruptly shifts following greater accountability pressures, we should be skeptical, argues Dynarski (2018), owing to Campell's Law.
-Dynarski and others (Morgan et al., 2015; Hansen, 2017; Malkus, 2018) studying the rapidly rising graduating rates have identified a number of potential explanations, including substantive efforts to intervene earlier to help students stay on track for graduation (e.g., the
+Dynarski and others (Harris et al., 2020; Morgan et al., 2015; Hansen, 2017; Malkus, 2018) studying the rapidly rising graduating rates have identified a number of potential explanations, including substantive efforts to intervene earlier to help students stay on track for graduation (e.g., the Gaining Early Awareness and Readiness for Undergraduate Program, or